matter-labs/zksync-web-era-docs/docs/dev/zksync-v2/aa.md

 ### Testnet paymaster

-To let users train in using the paymaster feature on testnet as well as to keep supporting paying fees in ERC20 tokens, the Matter Labs team provides the testnet paymaster, than allows to pay fees in any ERC20 token at the 1:1 exchange rate with ETH (i.e. one wei on this token is equal to 1 wei of ETH).
+To let users train in using the paymaster feature on testnet as well as to keep supporting paying fees in ERC20 tokens, the Matter Labs team provides the testnet paymaster, that allows paying fees in any ERC20 token at the 1:1 exchange rate with ETH (i.e. one wei on this token is equal to 1 wei of ETH).

 The paymaster supports only the [approval based](#approval-based-paymaster-flow) paymaster flow and requires that the `token` param is equal to the token being swapped and `minAllowance` to equal to least `tx.maxFeePerErg * tx.ergsLimit`.